FilippoBovo/robustats/README.md

 This library requires Python 3.

-You can install the library directly from Git using the following command.
+You can install the library directly from GitHub using the following command.

 ```shell
 pip install -e 'git+https://github.com/FilippoBovo/robustats.git#egg=robustats'